-Table 1: Review of LPP 7.6.3 Clause/Topic Comment Proposed / Considered Modification Clause/Topic Proposed / Considered Modification Established trees that are significant from an aboriginal heritage perspective.
+Table 1: Review of LPP 7.6.3 Clause/Topic Comment Proposed / Considered Modification Clause/Topic Administration has prepared these two definitions to provide clarity on who would be considered an owner.
+This is because in many instances tree canopy and branches may significantly overhang in neighbouring properties and cause confusion about who is responsible.
+The proposed Structural Root zone definition is consistent with approach taken elsewhere, including the City of Stirling's draft policy.
+The proposed Tree Protection zone definition is consistent with approach Proposed / Considered Modification Established trees that are significant from an aboriginal heritage perspective.
 This can include Nuytsia Floribunda (Western Australian Christmas tree).
 Primary Owner of a Tree of Significance is the owner of the land that contains the structural root of the zone of the tree.
-Secondary Owner of a Tree of Significance is the owner of a property for which portions of the tree is located.
+Secondary Owner of a Tree of Significance is the owner/s of a property for which portions of the tree is located.
 This can include the trunk, canopy or root zone.
 Structural Root Zone means an area specified in Australian Standard 4970-2009 Protection of Trees on Development Sites (and it's successive Australian Standards updates), around the base of a tree required for the tree's stability in the ground.
 Tree Protection Zone is an area specified in Australian Standard 4970-2009 Protection of Trees on Development Sites (and it's successive Australian Standards updates).
+This is the area above and below ground for the protection definition is consistent with approach taken elsewhere, including the City of Stirling's draft policy.
 This is the area above and below ground for the protection of a tree's roots and crown from development, to provide for the viability of a tree that is to be retained.
+Inserting a link between the Policy and clause 61 of the Scheme.
 Trees of Significance means any tree(s) listed in the City's Trees of Significance Inventory.
-Qualified Arborist means a person who has obtained a minimum of Australian Qualification Framework Level 5 Certification in Arboriculture (AQF5 Arborist) or equivalent qualification.
+Since the last Policy review, the qualifications and levels of Arborists have now changed.
+The definition of Qualified Arborist means a person who has obtained a minimum of Australian Qualification Framework Level 5 Certification in Arboriculture (AQF5 Arborist) or equivalent qualification.